1. If you are affected by flood and hold an eligible policy with us, please click here to submit your claim.

 Room & Board 150

-4. I have surrendered/lapsed my policy upon receiving the notice of rate revision to my medical plan in July 2024.
+4. I have surrendered/lapsed my policy upon receiving the notice of rate revision to my medical plan.
 What can I do now?

-If you have surrendered or if your policy has lapsed due to rates revision within the period of 1 April 2024 until 31 Dec 2024, you may request to reinstate your policy within one year from the date of surrender/lapsation and there shall be no additional underwriting requirements from you, however the waiting period of 30 days (or 120 days for Specified Illnesses) shall apply.
+If you have surrendered your policy or if it has lapsed due to rates revision within the period of 1 April 2024 until 31 Dec 2024, you may request to reinstate your policy without underwriting and waiting period, up to 31 August 2025.

 5. Why does the increase in my premium rates or insurance charges appear higher than the staggered quantum of revision under interim measures?